RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 ## Doing Deals

 Dealmaking in the publishing industry has always been a civilized sport with just a few usually friendly players: author, agent and publisher.
 Even deals worth millions are relatively simple and sound, never mind that it was made over the phone weeks ago.
 The same is true in Hollywood, despite the occasional high-profile lawsuits, some of which we read about.

 People in the entertainment industry do deals worth millions with phone calls, handshakes, napkin and iPad agreements.
-They haggle via texts and tweets and emails, until somebody says the magic words "we are closed" and everybody makes friendly noises, which means you have a deal, and 99% of the time you DO have a deal.
+They haggle via texts and tweets and emails, until somebody says the magic words "we are closed," after which everybody makes friendly noises.
+That means you have a deal,
+and 99% of the time you DO have a deal.
 The written parts of that deal might not come for months.
 But eventually people in business affairs cut, cull and paste those original messages into deal memos and letter agreements and proposed contract drafts that often say:

-"These contract terms are void and unenforceable unless this agreement is signed by both parties," but those agreements sometimes never get signed; they just stand as some evidence of what the parties intended during negotiations.
+> These contract terms are void and unenforceable unless this agreement is signed by both parties.

+But those agreements sometimes never get signed; which means by their own terms they cannot be enforecable contracts, but they may stand as some evidence of what the parties intended during negotiations.

-The entertainment industries are too fast moving and involve too many players and contingent deals to dawdle while lawyers fuss over contract language and wait for signatures.
+The entertainment industries move too fast and involve too many players and contingent deals to wait for lawyers fuss over contract language and obtain signatures.
 Usually the bargains struck work out fine.
 Blockbusters and tentpoles get made and the players compromise on any terms that weren't included in the conversations surrounding the original deal.

 As the authors of the leading Entertainment Law textbook put it:

-> Typically, agents put the initial pact together by negotiating the major deal points for each side.
-After an oral agreement is reached, participants then turn to their attorneys to finalize the agreement and draft a "deal memo," or letter of intent, documenting the material terms of the contract.
-These terms specify the salary, percentage of profit, tentative filming dates, and degree of credit the start will receive.
-Some deal memos also include arrangements for the level of creative control and personal perks that a party will enjoy. **Often these deal memos are never signed by the parties.** While contracting parties contemplate the completion of lengthy, signed agreements, in many cases pre-production work, even filming, commences before each side's attorneys are able to finish negotiating and drafting a final personal service contract.
+> Typically, agents put the initial pact together
+> by negotiating the major deal points for each side.
+> After an oral agreement is reached,
+> participants then turn to their attorneys
+> to finalize the agreement and draft a "deal memo,"
+> or letter of intent,
+> documenting the material terms of the contract.
+> These terms specify the salary, percentage of profit,
+> tentative filming dates,
+> and degree of credit the start will receive.
+> Some deal memos also include arrangements
+> for the level of creative control
+> and personal perks that a party will enjoy.
+> **Often these deal memos are never signed by the parties.**
+> While contracting parties contemplate
+> the completion of lengthy, signed agreements,
+> in many cases pre-production work, even filming,
+> commences before each side's attorneys
+> are able to finish negotiating
+> and drafting a final personal service contract.

-> *Entertainment, Media, and The Law: Text, Cases, and Problems, 4th Ed.,* Paul C. Weiler, Gary C. Meyers.
+> *Entertainment, Media, and The Law: Text, Cases, and Problems*, (4th Ed.
+2011), Paul C. Weiler, Gary C. Meyers.

-When deals fall through, a judge or jury comes along and asks almost metaphysical questions about what happened: Did the parties agree?
+When deals fall through,
+a judge or jury comes along
+and asks almost metaphysical questions about what happened:
+Did the parties agree?
 Or did they just agree to make an agreement later?
-After some uncertain event?
-Like, "Yes, we agree, but only if Spielberg directs and Daniel Craig plays the hero."
-A deal or a deal to make a deal if--?
+Did they "agree to agree" only after some uncertain event?
+For example, "Yes, we agree to make this deal, but only if Spielberg directs and Daniel Craig plays the hero."
+Is this a deal?
+Or just a dead to make a deal IF---?

 The book passages help give us a glimpse into deals in the various industries, but another way to appreciate the boundaries of the often hurry-scurry world of